You Do Not Need to Quit Your Job to Pass This Exam

 Here is the truth that those guides do not tell you: the Florida real estate exam does not require more total hours from a full-time worker than from someone studying full time.
 It requires the same knowledge.
 The difference is that you need to distribute those hours across more calendar days in smaller sessions, and you need every session to count because you do not have the luxury of wasted time.

 This post is for people who are studying for the Florida exam while holding down a full-time job.
-It covers realistic schedules, the minimum viable study plan, what to prioritize when time is short, and how to use the dead time in your day (commutes, lunch breaks, waiting rooms) for effective exam prep without needing a desk or a textbook.
+It covers realistic schedules, the minimum viable study plan, what to prioritize when time is short, and how to use the dead time in your day, including commutes, lunch breaks, and waiting rooms, for effective exam prep without needing a desk or a textbook.

 What This Post Covers